mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 - Launch Blueprint
 - Delete an App

-The JSON for both Import and Launch are very detailed and difficult to manage without using JSON edititng tools.
+The NTNX v3 REST API is intentful, making the JSON very complex for requests such as Import, Launch, Create, etc..., making them difficult to manage without using JSON edititng tools.
 In the following exercise we'll use the JSON editor integrated as part of the Chrome client web-browser (see requirements Chrome-JSON-Editor-Extension_).

 Automation of REST Endpoints